raquo/Laminar/website/docs/documentation.md

 }
 ```

-If you want to also wait for images and stylesheets to load, you can use the [window.load](https://developer.mozilla.org/en-US/docs/Web/API/Window/load_event) event, so just replace `documentEvents.onDomContentLoaded` with `windowEvents.onLoad`.

 ## Reactive Data

-In the code snippet above we're mounting a completely static element – it will not change over time.
+In the code snippets above we're mounting a completely static element – it will not change over time.
 This section is about creating elements that will one way or another change over time.
 All of the above were just the basic mechanics, here we're digging into the meat of Laminar, the fun parts.

-In a virtual DOM library like React or Snabbdom, changing an element over time is achieved by creating a new virtual element that contains the information on what the element should look like, then running a diffing algorithm on this new virtual element and the previous virtual element representing the same real JS DOM element.
-Said diffing algorithm will come up with a list of operations that need to be performed on the underlying JS DOM element in order to bring it to the state prescribed by the new virtual element you've created.
+In a virtual DOM library like React or Snabbdom, changing an element over time is achieved by creating a new **virtual** element that contains the information on what the element should look like, then running a **diffing algorithm** on this new virtual element and the previous virtual element representing the same real JS DOM element.
+Said diffing algorithm will come up with a **list of operations** that need to be performed on the underlying JS DOM element in order to bring it to the state prescribed by the new virtual element you've created.

 Laminar does **not** work like that.
-We use reactive streams to represent things changing over time.
+We use reactive observables to represent things changing over time.
 Let's see how this is much simpler than any virtual DOM.

 Laminar uses [Airstream](https://github.com/raquo/Airstream) observables (event streams and signals).
 Airstream is an integral part of Laminar, and a huge part of what makes it unique.

 **To use Laminar effectively, you need to understand the principles of conventional lazy streams, and have basic knowledge of Airstream.
-Please do read [Airstream documentation](https://github.com/raquo/Airstream), it's not scary.**
+Please do read [Airstream documentation](https://github.com/raquo/Airstream), it will save you a lot of guesswork.**

 ### Attributes and Properties